Mergifyio/mergify/docs/source/conditions.rst

        the condition is true if no value matches.
    * - Match
      - ``~=``
-     - This operator checks for regular expression matching.
+     - This operator checks for :ref:`regular expressions <regular expressions>` matching.
 If the target attribute type is a list, each element of the list is matched against the value and the condition is true if any value matches.
    * - Greater Than or Equal
      - ``>=`` or ``≥``
      - This operator checks for the value to be greater than or equal to the